chinedufn/collada-dae-parser/README.md

 - [ ] demo: allow zoom in, zoom out in demo
 - [ ] doc: Add a GIF of every test fixture animation and demo
 - [ ] doc: Documentation
+- [ ] warning: Throw descriptive error message if user attempts to export multiple geometries
+- [ ] warning: Somehow let the user know if their joints use non rigid transforms - until we actually support this

 - [ ] A separate package that uses collada-dae-parser to implement a stateless skeletal animation system